 Frequency

 The buses usually drive from approx. 06:30 in the morning on Mondays-Fridays, from approx. 07:30 on Saturdays and from approx. 09:30 Sundays.
-Half of the bus routes run every day of the week until midnight.
+Most bus routes run every day of the week and finish their trips between 23:30 – 01:00.

-On official holidays buses usually drive according to a Sunday schedule, unless its announced otherwise.
+On official holidays buses usually drive according to a Sunday schedule in the capital area.

 Hubs